Electron Engine ™

 Needle damping Setting

-A first part of the damping is achieved by the manufacturer, inside the cartridge.
-This is a rubber part in which the cantilever is mounted.
-A second part is done by the phono amplifier, which is a load to the cartridge.
-The third and final part of the damping is done electrically, by an electrical load.
+The third and final part is by the damping resistor we add on the EE51.
 The manufacturer specifies for this, the so called minimum load resistance.
-This means, any value from no load at all, to this minimum load value is possible.
-Which value exactly is case dependant.
-For this, EE51 has some resistors, which can be connected in a eight different ways, but such fine steps are not needed, and we advise those 5 step as in the table.
+Any value from no load at all, to this minimum resistor value is possible.
+Which value exactly is the best, depends on all factors you have.
+Like head shell weight, just to mention something.
+For this, EE51 has some resistors, which can be connected in 5 steps as in the table.

 Best damping is found this way

 As an example, let's look at the DENON DL103 cartridge, below here in the cartridge table.
 For best output signal, it needs 1:20 gain.
 Also you can see, DENON specifies a minimum load of 100 Ohms.
 In the jumpers table, when looking in the 1:20 column, we see there, the VERY SOFT setting gives 118 Ohms.
 Probably this is a good setting for the DL103.
 It depends however also on the tone arm, and needle pressure you have chosen.
 So it is recommended to try also the setting SOFT, resulting in 98 Ohms.
 The setting MEDIUM would probably mean too much damping, but as said before this is very individual, and you need to try it.
-Whereas HARD and VERY HARD is probably too much damping.
+Whereas HARD and VERY HARD for the DENON DL103 makes no sense.
+But, as we repeat here, you can only try this out.
+Nobody can advise it on paper.

-Not enough damping leads to reduced groove contact during loud sound parts, which is a form of distortion, and loss of stereo information.
+Not enough damping leads to reduced groove contact during loud sound parts, which is a form of distortion, and loss of stereo information as well.
 In severe cases it can even cause the needle to skip some grooves with very loud music parts.
 This is mistakenly judged sometimes as a bad adjustment of the tone arm.

-You just need to find the golden middle by hearing tests.
+You just need to find the best setting by hearing tests.

 Damping